NCrashed/tcod-haskell/README.md

 # tcod-haskell

-This is midlevel bindings for [libtcod](https://bitbucket.org/libtcod/libtcod).
+These are midlevel bindings for [libtcod](https://bitbucket.org/libtcod/libtcod).

 # Compile